alpinelinux/aports/CODINGSTYLE.md

 }
 ```

-Markers to indicate a compound statement, are on the same line.
+Markers to indicate a compound statement should be on the same line.

 #### if ...; then